as199680-net/website/content/_index.md

 ---
+weight: 1
-title: Introduction
+title: AS199680 | Kszczot
-type: docs
+bookToc: false
 ---

-# AS199680
+# Introduction

+AS199680 is a educational and research network.
+The purpose of this network is mainly to learn. \
+It was established on 28th February 2023.